Remembrances: Keeping our babies close

 If you are anticipating your baby's birth, or if he/she is still with you, know that we have a committed group of local, professional photographers who are willing to donate their services to bereaved families.
-If you think this resource could be helpful for you, please get in touch with us as soon as possible to we can make all the necessary arrangements.
+If you think this resource could be helpful for you, please get in touch with us as soon as possible by texting or calling 413-544-5922 so we can make all the necessary arrangements.

 Stephanie Flynn is an accomplished silversmith and dear friend of Empty Arms' founder, Carol McMurrich.
 Much of her work and beautiful jewelry is inspired by her first daughter Alexandra, who was stillborn in in 1999.

 If you have handprints or footprints Flynn can embed these in pendants... just gorgeous.
 Stephanie will kick back a percentage of all Empty Arms related purchases to our organization, so please mention how you found her when you place an order.